Feujio/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 1-last_digit.c: print the last digit of the number stored in the variable `n`
 * 2-print_alphabet.c: prints the alphabet in lowercase, followed by a new line using `putchar` function
 * 3-print_alphabets.c: prints the alphabet in lowercase, and then in uppercase, followed by a new line
+* 4-print_alphabet.c: prints the alphabet in lowercase, followed by a new line.
+Print all except `q` and `e`

 ## License